 6. Responsibility for a final decision concerning the Bank's relationship with a de facto government rests with the Regional vice president (RVP).
 The RVP bases this decision on a recommendation made by the CD in consultation with the office of the Director, Credit Risk Group in the office of the Vice President and Chief Financial Officer and cleared by LEG.
 In case of doubt, the RVP consults the managing director (MD), operations, concerned and the Vice President and General Counsel (LEGVP).
 Before advising the member country of the decision, the RVP in any event informs the MD, the LEGVP, the Vice President, Resource Mobilization and Cofinancing, and the Vice President, External Affairs.

-1. "Bank" includes IBRD and IDA; "loans" includes IDA credits and IDA grants; and "project" includes a development policy lending program supported under a Bank loan or guarantee, and a program supported under Program-for-Results financing.
-2. Suspension of disbursements under any loan is processed in accordance with OP/BP 13.40, Suspension of Disbursements.
+"Bank" includes IBRD and IDA; "loans" includes IDA credits and IDA grants; and "project" includes a development policy lending program supported under a Bank loan or guarantee, and a program supported under Program-for-Results financing.
+Depending on the instrument involved, suspension of disbursements under a loan is processed in accordance with OP/BP 8.60, Development Policy Lending, OP/BP 9.00, Program-for-Results Financing, or OP/BP 10.00, Investment Project Financing.